-The study investigated the adjuvant effect of anxiolytic and anti-inflammatory co-treatment on Isoniazid- induced seizure.
-A total of twenty (20) healthy adult Wistar rats average weight 210kg were used and divided into five (5) groups of four(4) rats per a group.
-The animals in groups B, C, D, E were induced seizures by 300mg/kg isoniazid single dose o.p, while animals in group A served as control group and were given 0.1ml of normal saline (placebo).
-Group B was the positive seizure group untreated while animals in group C were treated with 5mg/kg diazepam and group D were treated with 50mg/kg hydrocortisone, those in group E were treated with combination of 5mg/kg diazepam and 50mg/kg hydrocortisone for 5days respectively.
-Sections of the hippocampus were immunohistochemical staine for astrocyte expression using GFAP marker.
+This study investigated the adjuvant effect of anxiolytic and anti-inflammatory co-treatment on Isoniazidinduced seizure.
+A total of twenty (20) healthy adult Wistar rats, with average weight of 210kg were used, and divided into five (5) groups of four(4) rats per a group.
+Seizures were induced in the animals in groups 2, 3, 4, 5 using 300mg/kg isoniazid single dose p.o, while animals in group 1 served as control group and were given 0.1ml of normal saline (placebo).
+Group 2 was the untreated (positive) seizure group, while animals in group 3 were treated with 5mg/kg diazepam and group 4 were treated with 50mg/kg hydrocortisone, those in group 5 were treated with combination of 5mg/kg diazepam and 50mg/kg hydrocortisonefor 5days.
+Sections of the hippocampus were immunohistochemically stained for astrocyte expression using Glial fibrillary acidic protein (GFAP) marker.
 The seizure group exhibited positive immunoreactivity to GFAP with astrogliosis.
 Hydrocortisone and diazepam groups revealed restored normal astrocytes expression.
 The combined therapy provided a synergist effect depicted as retraction of most astrocytes.
-Put together the combined anxiolytic and anti inflammatory should be considered in seizure management.
+So, a combination of anxiolytic and anti-inflammatory agents should be considered in seizure management.

-Keywords: Anxiolytic, Anti Inflammatory, Seizure, Astrocytes, Steroids
+Keywords: Anxiolytic, Anti-inflammatory, Seizure, Astrocytes, Steroids